COLLECTIVE NOUNS

 fungi (collection of at least two species)

-allotment, compost or sprinkling of gardeners
+allotment, compost, dig, society, solitude or sprinkling of gardeners

 genet (colony of genetically identical individuals produced asexually, each individual plant being a ramet)